The Ephesus Church

 (As for) those who had given a favorable answer to the Romans they came together and took counsel as to how to replace the Gospel, seeing it was lost to them.
 (Thus) the opinion that a Gospel should be composed (yunshi`u) was established among them…a certain number of Gospels were written.
 (Pines S. The Jewish Christians of the Early Centuries of Christianity according to a New Source.
 Proceedings of the Israel Academy of Sciences and Humanities, Volume II, No.13; 1966.
 Jerusalem, pp. 14-15).

 The above, which appears to be accurate, would seem to have taken place in the second century--probably around 134/135 A.D..
 It is interesting for a number of reasons.
-It shows that there were two group that professed Christ then.
+It shows that there were two groups that professed Christ then.
 One called "Christians" above, and the other (the faithful ones) called "companions."
 The fact that the companions would no longer associate with the compromisers showed that in whatever area the above occurred in, there were definitely two groups.
+Notice also that the Roman-connected group wanted the faithful to be persecuted.
+And there has been direct and indirect persecution from governmental leaders and/or religious leaders since then.

-One had the true gospels, but another made their own up--this may be why the 'gnostic gospels' started to appear in the early second century (see also The New Testament Canon - From the Bible and History).
+One had the true gospels, but the other had med make their own up--this may be why the 'gnostic gospels' started to appear in the early second century (see also The New Testament Canon - From the Bible and History).
+The made up ones are like "traditions of men" that many follow today that are not biblical.

 It is possible that the historian E. Gibbon related the ultimate result of this compromise (bolding mine):